Listen to this BPPS Podcast on YouTube. To read along, click closed captions [cc] or read text of speech below:

 He or she, on rare occasions when something goes wrong, is humble enough and honest enough to admit, “Sorry, I made a mistake.”

-A teacher is one who has the ability to spot the hidden potential in a child and encourage him or her to live true to the dreams in one’s heart.
+A teacher is one who has the ability to spot the hidden potential in a child and encourage the child to live true to the dreams in his or her heart.

 A teacher believes in a child even when others label him or her negatively and will not neglect a student because others have given up on that student saying that the student is not good in studies.